 Collato makes collaboration with externals easy, especially during your project kick-off!
 After you’ve made your mood board, you can share your work with your clients to get direct input.
 What better way to start the feedback process than with a mood board?

-Another option within Collato is the image gallery.
+Use Collato's image gallery to create your mood board.
 You can upload a variety of pictures for everyone to see.
-It’s flexible and can be used for a range of content types such as mood boards and prototypes presenting.
+It’s flexible and can be used for a range of content types.

-You have many presenting options, whether that’s viewing the images one by one, two at a time, or all together.
-Additionally, add borders around the images to create a clean looking mood board.
+You also have many presenting options, whether that’s viewing the images one by one, two at a time, or all together.
+Additionally, add borders around the images to create a clean-looking mood board.

 💡If you want to bring your mood board to life, you can also add gifs, songs, and videos!